Serving the Community of Killamarsh

 About the Village

-The Village of Killamarsh is situated in North East Derbyshire.
 It has fantastic views from elevated positions and looks over onto Rother Valley Country Park.
 With a population of just under 10,000, Killamarsh has a real community spirit and a busy village centre which can meet all your shopping needs.

 Killamarsh is located, essentially, the same distance to Sheffield, Chesterfield and Rotherham.
 It has good transport links to Chesterfield and Sheffield via the buses and the Sheffield Supertram network which has its terminus located nearby at Halfway.